jelmore1674/build-changelog/README.md

 ```

 > [!WARNING]
-> If you want to sign an amended commit you must yous something like [crazy-max/ghaction-import-gpg](https://github.com/crazy-max/ghaction-import-gpg).
+> If you want to sign an amended commit you must use something like [crazy-max/ghaction-import-gpg](https://github.com/crazy-max/ghaction-import-gpg).
 > To be able to use a gpg key.

 ```yaml